-I’ve been procrastinating for years writing this story down, mainly because I’ve written it already, years ago, on a 1990 floppy disk, the real floppy kind of floppy disk that I can no longer access, that no one has the machinery to read anymore.
-But someone I know is feeling the loss of a loved one today, a person who sounds as magical to them as my Tisolay was to me.
-Most people aren’t blessed with the gift of leaving this earth peacefully and painlessly at 99 in their own home, flirting to the end, like my Tisolay was, nor are those left behind given years for closure before they need it in which to lavish a thousand ‘I love you’s and ‘thank you’s on their loved ones while they still can, like I was.
-So in honor of those two, I bring the procrastination to an end today.
+I’ve been procrastinating for years writing this story down, mainly because I’ve written it already, years ago, on a 1990 floppy disk, the real floppy kind of floppy disk, that no one seems to have the machinery to access anymore.
+But someone I care about is feeling the loss of a loved one today, a loved one who sounds as magical to them as my Tisolay was to me.
+Most people aren’t blessed with the gift of leaving this earth peacefully and painlessly at 99 in their own home, flirting to the end, like my Tisolay was.
+Nor are those left behind given the luxury of years for closure, in which to lavish a thousand ‘I love you’s and ‘thank you’s on their loved ones while they still can, like I was.
+So in honor of my friend and the one she’s missing today, I bring the procrastination to an end.

 ~~~~~~~ 🎶 ~~~~~~~